California approves tax increase on cigarettes

-California voters agreed to significantly increase the tax on cigarettes and vaping devices, but similar measures fell short in Colorado, North Dakota and Missouri, according to late Tuesday vote tallies.
+(Reuters) - California voters on Tuesday approved significant tax increases on cigarettes and vaping devices, but similar measures fell short in Colorado, North Dakota and Missouri.

-California's Proposition 56 will increase taxes on a pack of cigarette from 87 cents to $2.87, bringing it more in line with other states.
+California's Proposition 56 will increase taxes on a pack of cigarettes from 87 cents to $2.87, bringing it more in line with other states.
 The measure also sets a tax on electronic cigarettes.

-"This is a huge victory for tobacco prevention effort," said John Schachter, director of state communications for the Campaign for Tobacco-Free Kids.
+"This is a huge victory for tobacco prevention efforts," said John Schachter, director of state communications for the Campaign for Tobacco-Free Kids.
 He said that California, which recently raised the smoking age to 21, could inspire other states to pass similar laws.

 While U.S. smoking rates have declined significantly in recent decades as more people recognize smoking's links to lung cancer and other diseases, health advocates have sought to prevent a new generation from taking up tobacco.